H3nriqu3L/TDTSP/README.md

-# TDTSP
+# TSPP
-Two heuristic for the TDTSP problem
+Two heuristic for the TSPP problem